wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

 In the previous section, you used the **server.xml** to get the  application running on a **local Liberty instance**.
 This was to show you how the Transformation Advisor **server.xml** file is used.
 If you are moving to Liberty in VMs as your new runtime, then you are done!

-However. if containers are to be your final destination, this section explores the Transformation Advisor migration bundle artifacts that accelerate application deployment to Lberty in containers.
+However, if containers are to be your final destination, this section explores the Transformation Advisor migration bundle artifacts that accelerate application deployment to Lberty in containers.

 In the case of **Simple** applications, it is not necessary to carry out a separate step of deploying to a local Liberty instance at all.
 Instead, by using the Transformation Advisor migration bundle, you can deploy your application to **Liberty running in a container** all in one go.

-This is what we will do now.
+This is what you will do now.

 1. Add the PlantsByWebSphere binary file to your migration bundle, and remove the placeholder.